mickmcq/mickmcq.github.io/inf385t.md

 [08clients](/uxproto/08clients/index.html) recaps the previous week and discusses clients and stakeholders.

+[09microinteractions](/uxproto/0microinteractions/index.html) recaps the previous week and discusses microinteractions and pair designing.

 <!--

 [09workshop](/uxproto/09workshop/index.html) discusses how to lead a design thinking workshop to get developers and other stakeholders on the same page as designers.